yashlakhotiya/FACE-DETECTOR-OPENCV-DEEP-LEARNING-MODULE/README.md

         O R

-# open jupyter notebook and go to the file "FACE DETECTION.ipnyb" and run all the cells.
+# open jupyter notebook and go to the file "FACE DETECTION.ipynb" and run all the cells.